nangia/pydictupdater/README.md

 - Clone this repository using git or just download the file [downloader.py](https://raw.githubusercontent.com/nangia/pydictupdater/master/downloader.py).
 If you don't want all the dictionaries, see the section "What if I don't want Kannada or Pali files" below.

+- If you want to run downloader.py on Android you have to transfer downloader.py to your Android.
+You can use the filepushtoandroid.sh to transfer it via adb.
+Make sure you fix the path to adb.

 - Run "downloader.py".
 On Android, the .tar.gz dictionary files will get downloaded to /sdcard/Download/dicttars and their expansions will be put in /sdcard/Download/.
 If you ran this on a Mac, you would get .tar.gz files in ./sdcard/Donwload/dicttars.

 - If you are doing this on Android, you are done, just run GoldenDict and Rescan dictionaries.
 If you are on Desktop, transfer the files to /sdcard/Download/dicttars and then run Rescan dictionaries from within GoldenDict.